pingcap/docs/system-variables.md

 - Scope: SESSION | GLOBAL
 - Default value: ON
-- This variable controls whether to use the MPP mode of TiFlash to query data.
-If the value is set to ON, TiDB automatically determines through the optimizer whether to choose MPP to execute queries.
+- This variable controls whether to use the MPP mode of TiFlash to execute queries.
+If the value is set to `ON`, TiDB automatically determines using the optimizer whether to choose MPP to execute queries.
 MPP is a distributed computing framework provided by the TiFlash engine, which allows data exchange between nodes and provides high-performance, high-throughput SQL algorithms.

 ### tidb_allow_fallback_to_tikv <span class="version-mark">New in v5.0 GA</span>